rabbialrabbi/applegg_back/README.md

 - Provide necessary info about MySql Server in .env file
 - Run php artisan migrate command for database migration
 - Run php artisan db:seed for seed data (!!!
 Important as few data like category only available by seeding!!! )
+- Run php artisan key:generate for app key
-- Run php artisan server --port=8002 for server (By default front end will call in this port. for custom need to change in frontend .env file)
+- Run php artisan serve --port=8002 for server (By default front end will call in this port. for custom need to change in frontend .env file)

 ### Front end setup (Development)
 - [ Clone vue Project](https://github.com/rabbialrabbi/applegg_front)